Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

  - if you have server and clients of a shared base class, you need to remember that the shared code will run twice on the host;
  - you also need to take care about code executing in `Start` and `Awake`: if this code runs contemporaneously with the `NetworkingManager`'s initialization, it may not know yet whether the player is a host or client.
  - We judged this extra complexity worth it, as it provides a clear road-map to supporting true dedicated servers.
+ - Client server separation also allows not having god-classes where both client and server code are intermingled.
+This way, when reading server code, you do not have to mentally skip client code and vice versa.
+This helps making bigger classes more readable and maintainable.
+Please note that this pattern can be applied on a case by case basis.
+If your class never grows too big, having a single `NetworkBehaviour` is perfectly fine.

 ## Connection flow
 The Boss Room network connection flow is owned by the `GameNetPortal`: